-Lake Lillian Trail is a 8 mile moderately trafficked out and back trail located near Cle Elum, WA that features beautiful wild flowers and is rated as difficult.
+Lake Lillian Trail is a 8 mile moderately trafficked out and back trail located near Cle Elum, Washington that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash